“You must gain control over your money, or the lack of it will forever control you.”

 You will learn the importance of setting financial goals, how emotions drive spending behavior, how to evaluate past financial decisions, and how to create a simple budget to get started.
 As a female with ADHD, I have found this method efficient for my spending and budgeting.

-After learning these money management strategies, you will feel confident helping your clients and inspired to create your budget, which will give you financial freedom.
+After learning these money management strategies, you will feel confident helping your clients and inspired to create your budget, giving you financial freedom.

 This post is all about money management in Occupational Therapy.